openforis/sepal-doc/docs/source/cookbook/classification.rst

 -   Min distance
 -   Decision Tree

-For each of them, the workflow is the same.
-First select the classifier by clicking on the corresponding name then SEPAL will display some of the parameters available.
-Click on :btn:`More` at the bottom left side of the panel to fully customize your classifier.
-The classification results will be updated on the fly.
+For each of them, the workflow is the same:

+1. Select the classifier by clicking on the corresponding name.
+SEPAL will display some of the parameters available.
+2. Select :btn:`More` on the lower left side of the panel to fully customize your classifier.
+The classification results will be updated on-the-fly.

 .. thumbnail:: ../_images/cookbook/classification/cls_less.png
     :width: 49%